 Experiential learning resources for the innovative educator

-As someone with a background in biology, the first place I would think to go for scientific inquiry experiences is outside.
-The second would be the kitchen.
+As someone with a background in biology, the first places I would think to go for scientific inquiry experiences is outside or in a lab.
+Next would be the kitchen.
 Winter weather in Minnesota can get extreme and those extremes tend to last awhile.
 Cooking is an indoor activity that is loaded with learning opportunities, particularly in science.
 Edit: Throw covid shelter-in-place orders in there, and it gets even more appealing!

 Enjoy the following winter-inspired kitchen science ideas!
-I have done all of these projects with either my own kids (pre-k) or my students (8-12 graders).
+I have done all of these projects with either my own kids (pre-k and 1st) or my students (8-12 graders).
 Each is fun, doable, and because they are student-led, modifiable for a variety of ages and skill levels.
 Happy holidays, everyone!

 Winter-Inspired Kitchen Inquiry Activities